bugzmanov/nes_ebook/src/chapter_3_4.md

 //...
 ```

-We are instructing SDL that our texture would have size 32x32 and each pixel would be represented by 3 bytes (for *R*, *G* and *B* colors) - i.e. the texture should be represented by an array of 32*32*3 bytes.
+We are instructing SDL that our texture would have size 32x32, and each pixel would be represented by 3 bytes (for *R*, *G* and *B* colors) - i.e., the texture should be represented by an array of 32*32*3 bytes.

 2) Handling user input is straightforward: